rmanohar/actsim/simlib/README.md

 * `logger`: Zero-slack logger which reports tokens passing through the channel
 * `logger_file`: Zero-slack logger which prints tokens passing through the channel to a file (with configurable level of verbosity)
 * `buffer`: Infinite capacity buffer.
 Used to eliminate timing impact and channel blocking of simulation harness on the DUT
+* `splitter`: Copy tokens from one input channel to multiple

 ### File interaction